 Insert molding is often used interchangeably with overmolding since both methods refer to types of injection molding.
 The two are similar but with a distinct difference:

 If insert molding sounds like the right option for your next project, or you’re not sure what you need, the experts at New Concept Technology can help.
-We offer a wide range of insert molding manufacturing services in our state-of-the-art facility, along with expert design and automation and assembly services.
+We offer a wide range of insert molding manufacturing services in our state-of-the-art facility, along with expert design, automation and assembly services.

 With several leading certifications and a team devoted to innovation, our insert molding services meet the needs of diverse businesses, including those in demanding industries like medical, aerospace and military production.
 We offer true precision tolerance of ±0.002″ and have experience with many different resin types.

 Whether you know exactly what you need or still need some direction, our knowledgeable team can help you find the right molding solution for your application.
-Learn more about working with New Concept Technology and whether insert molding is right for your application by reaching out to us today!
+Contact us today for a free engineering evaluation or to learn more about working with New Concept Technology and whether insert molding suits your application.